In this post you’ll find out about 12 must-see tours in Paris. Those attractions that you can’t leave the city without experiencing.

 Check out: More guided tours in English

 The Latin Quarter is very lively, ideal for dining.
-Afterwards, to go down everything you have eaten, you can approach the Ile de la Cité, where the Cathedral of Notre Dame is located, cross the Saint-Michel Bridge and have a beautiful night view of one of the most beautiful cities in Europe.
+Afterwards, to digest everything you have eaten, you can approach the Ile de la Cité, where the Cathedral of Notre Dame is located, cross the Saint-Michel Bridge and have a beautiful night view of one of the most beautiful cities in Europe.

 Check out: Day trip to Mont St Michel